 Australian Information Industry Association

-Each Council holds an Annual General Meeting before the end of the year, in late November or December.
+Each Council holds an Annual General Meeting before the end of the year, in late November or early December.
 In the lead-up to the AGM, the Council holds an election for vacant Council positions, with the new Council appointed at the AGM for a 3 year term.